Skip to content

 This is non-negotiable.
 The moment you charge residents for civic participation, you've created a two-tier civic system.
 The protocol is free.
 The relay is free for residents.
 Subscribing, voicing, commenting — free.

-The revenue comes from professional users who derive commercial or organizational value from civic coordination data.
+Revenue comes from professional users who derive commercial or organizational value from civic coordination data.

 The Moat Question